jeshan/tfbridge/README.md

 Create, import and manage (virtually) **any** Terraform resource in (virtually) any provider on AWS CloudFormation (via custom resources).

-## Why on earth would you do this?
+## Why would somebody want this?
 - Cloudformation devotees: Stop feeling jealous that Terraform has more features.
 - Use *tfbridge* to bring existing resources under CloudFormation management.
 - Leverage your existing CloudFormation skills to deploy to multiple providers: combine Github, Netlify and AWS in one template.
 - Skip waiting for the CloudFormation to provide native support for new services and features.
 - Terraform users: No longer need to mess with TF state files; state is handled by Cloudformation.

+# What it is
+*tfbridge* is a bunch of Cloudformation custom resources backed by serverless functions.
+It is fairly provider agnostic so that it's easier to support as many of them as possible.

 ## Features
 - [x] Multi-provider.
 The following are currently available and it's trivial to add more.
 The ticked ones are tested by me: